alces-flight/ghpc-docs/admin/add-a-user.md

 The user can now access any nodes that are `login` or `compute` types of all clusters.
 The first time they login successfully they will be prompted to set a new password.

+**Note: New users will need to login at least once via CLI in order to set their password before they can use the web interface**

 ## Site Admin

 A site admin user is a privileged user who can utilise sudo to manage and modify a cluster.